NaoiseGaffney/Training/README.md

 	* Reason:
 		* Complicated and detailed (element styling) CSS making it look good on one screen size and not another.
 	* Resolution:
 		* Started from scratch, creating a new 'base.css' with minimum CSS.
 Used additional Materialize CSS 1.0.0 features too.
-This aided in a consitent flow across different devices.
+This aided in a consistent flow across different devices.

-* **Issue:** Accidentaly committed 'settings-py' with the PostgreSQL DATABASE_URL.
+* **Issue:** Accidentally committed 'settings-py' with the PostgreSQL DATABASE_URL.
 	* Reason:
 		* Was testing it locally with the URL in 'settings.py'.
 	* Resolution:
-		* Remvoed the Heroku Postgres add-on, and added a new one.
+		* Removed the Heroku Postgres add-on, and added a new one.
 Executed the steps to migrate the Django Models to the new database instance, with the new URL in the '.env' file.

-* **Issue:** Accidentaly set `Debug = True` in Production on Heroku.
+* **Issue:** Accidentally set `Debug = True` in Production on Heroku.
 	* Reason:
-		* Forgot to set the Heroku environment variable Debug to False..
+		* Forgot to set the Heroku environment variable Debug to False.
 	* Resolution:
 		* Removed use of the variable in 'settings.py', and cleared the variable on Heroku.
 Added `Debug = False` to 'settings.py'.
 Added a check for the 'DYNO' environment variable, and if doesn't exist load the local '.env' file.
 On Heroku the Heroku variables are used instead.